top of page

 Vimeo link: https://vimeo.com/298958875

-Forough is a flying archive, representing individual lives that have been restricted, left devoid of freedom or lost, being reduced to a single photograph.
-The title of the work comes from the first name of Iranian women poet Forough Farrokhzad and her famous line: “Keep the flight in mind, the bird may die”.
+Forough is a flying archive, embodying individual lives that have been constrained, deprived of freedom, or lost—reduced to nothing more than a single photograph.
+The title of the work pays homage to the Iranian poet Forough Farrokhzad and her poignant line: “Keep the flight in mind, the bird may die.”

 Anchor 4